mgoldcoin/mgold/en/platform-features/smart-contracts.md

 **Smart contracts** will bring new benefits to the Waves ecosystem:

 1. Smart accounts will allow for **multisignature** wallets, which cannot be controlled by one user only.
-This will be particularly useful for token sales, since funds can be held safely during deployment.
+This will be useful for token sales, since funds can be held safely during deployment.
 2. Waves smart contracts **do not use gas** for non-Turing complete smart contracts which means that fixed costs are always known upfront.
 3. Decentralized applications \(**DApps**\) which are based on Turing-complete smart contracts will be able to complete complicated processes on the Waves blockchain, meeting a wide range of different criteria.